vargheseraphy/imagina/_posts/2025-02-02-racing-through-a-perfect-day.md

 ---
 layout: post
 title: "Racing Through a Perfect Day"
-categories: misc
+categories: Dream
+author: Raphy Varghese
 ---

-## Racing Through a Perfect Day

 Today is one of those perfect days—one that feels like it was crafted just for us.
 The road stretches endlessly ahead, a flawless ribbon of asphalt cutting through the vast green meadows.
 Not a single tree in sight, just rolling grasslands as far as the eye can see, swaying gently in the breeze.